 5. Learn to steward your household

-My favorite part of my single season so far was when I lived in my little apartments in Budapest, Hungary, and Duesseldorf, Germany, and had my household to take care of.
+My favorite part of being a young single woman is that I lived alone multiple times and had my own household to take care of.

 When you live alone you learn a lot.
-You learned to steward your own money wisely enough to cover your monthly bills.
-You learn to manage your cleaning schedule disciplined enough to welcome spontaneous guests.
+You learn how to take care of yourself.
+You learn how to manage your cleaning schedule.
 And you learn how to budget, live frugally and spend on things that matter.

-It might not sound like fun, but it is a great way to grow into a happy single woman.
+It might not sound like fun, but trust me it can be a source of true happiness.

 6. Become the best version of yourself

-A lot of people spend time wishing that they were skinnier, healthier, or fitter.
-And when you ask them what keeps them from achieving those things it’s usually laziness.
+A lot of single people spend time wishing that they were healthier, more successful, or fitter.
+And when you ask them what keeps them from achieving those things it’s a lack of time.